lramac3/liri-node-app/Readme.md

-# Welcome to Liri Bot
+# Welcome to LIRI Bot

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI takes the user's command line input to look up movie info, song info, concert info, or follow written instructions from a text file.

 ### Getting Started

-If you are downloading the npm package, just run the following command in your terminal
+If you are downloading the npm package, run the following command in your terminal

 ```
 sudo npm install liri-node-app1 -g